Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

-To calibrate the response of the prototype TPC, the primary scintillation gain $\mathrm{g_1}$ and electroluminescence gain $\mathrm{g_2}$ are estimated.
-Events from $^{37}\text{Ar}$ K-shell decay and $^\mathrm{83m}$Kr decay are utilized for calibrating.
-The $^{37}$Ar source provides a 2.82~keV peak from K-shell electron capture, while the $^\mathrm{83m}$Kr source offers a mono-energetic 41.5~keV peak, providing two calibration points.
 The deposition energy in LXe is partitioned into scintillation photons (S1 signal) and ionized electrons (S2 signal).
 This partitioning exhibits an anti-correlation for electron recoil events.
 The relationship between the corrected signals (cS1 and cS2) and the energy E can be expressed as:

 where $\mathrm{W = 13.7~eV}$ is the average work function to produce a quantum (either a photon or an electron) in LXe.
 Figure~\ref{fig:energy_calib} illustrates the result of this calibration procedure.
 The mean values of the cS1/E and cS2/E distributions for the two calibration peaks are plotted.
 A linear fit to these points allows for a direct extraction of the gain factors.
 The fit yields a primary scintillation gain of: